 The main man-made source of carbon monoxide is petrol vehicles which are not fitted with a catalytic converter.
 Small amounts are also released from the burning of fossil fuels in power stations and waste incinerators.
 Faulty domestic gas boilers, barbeques and domestic cookers are also sources and the gas is also found in tobacco smoke.
 Smaller amounts are also produced by natural processes, forest fires.

 In the waste stream chlorine compounds can be found in the form of plastics (PVC), and inorganic salts (sodium chloride, household table salt).
 The chlorine is released into the combustion gases during incineration.
 The chlorine reacts with hydrogen in the combustion air to produce hydrogen chloride.

 The flue gas cleaning process plant removes hydrogen chloride from the exhaust gases.
 The combustion gases enter the venturi reactor tower and hydrated lime is injected into the flue gas stream to remove the acidic hydrogen chloride gas.
 This process converts the gaseous hydrogen chloride into a solid chloride form, which is then captured by the bag filters, forming part of the APCR.

 The main source of hydrogen chloride releases are coal burning power stations, and cement and lime kilns.

 Volatile Organic Compounds (VOCs)

-Volatile Organic Compounds are commonly called VOC, and can also be expressed as Total Organic Carbon.
-The Volatile Organic Compounds are present in the combustion gases from incomplete incineration of organic matter such as oil, and municipal waste.
+Volatile organic compounds are commonly called VOCs, and can also be expressed as total organic carbon.
+The volatile organic compounds are present in the combustion gases from incomplete incineration of organic matter such as oil, and municipal waste.

 How are Volatile Organic Compounds controlled?